Kumander: A Command-Line Tool for Managing Terminal Commands

 - Sharing commands with team members through chat or docs

-- Maintaining unwieldy alias files
+- Maintaining unwieldy alias files that no one could understand

 Kumander solves these problems by providing a simple way to organize and execute commands while keeping them documented and shareable.
+The markdown format means your commands are always readable, whether you're viewing them in VS Code, on GitHub, or in any text editor.

 Contributing

-- Fork the repo
+- Fork the repository

 - Create your feature branch